osmankbk/My-Personal-Profile-Page/README.md

 # My-Personal-Profile-Page
-A profile page built with plain HTML & CSS!
+A profile page built with plain HTML & CSS as an introductory to the stated languages!